tahlil29/Portfolio/README.md

-It makes your repositories look more **active and professional**.

----

-If you want, I can also show you **5 small GitHub tricks that make your profile look like a professional developer profile** (very useful for internships and jobs).
+⭐ If you like this project, consider giving it a star on GitHub!